MitchellAugustin/fex_autoinstall/README.md

 - Patches the Steam launcher to launch with FEXBash on arm64

 Note:
+- This is designed for Ubuntu 24.04 and may require modifications for use on other distros/releases
 - This is third-party software for experimental use.
 It is not supported by Canonical, Valve, NVIDIA, or the FEX developers.
 Use at your own risk.
 - Your x86 RootFS will not receive automatic updates.